WynterJones/Snitch/README.md

 ### Basic Monitoring

-1. **Start Monitoring**: Simply browse any website - Senator automatically captures network requests
+1. **Start Monitoring**: Simply browse any website - Snitch automatically captures network requests
-2. **View Logs**: Click the Senator icon to see recent requests in the popup
+2. **View Logs**: Click the Snitch icon to see recent requests in the popup
 3. **View Details**: Click on any request to see detailed information in a clean modal
 4. **Settings**: Click the gear icon (⚙️) to access settings and API key configuration